skyrockprojects/skyrockprojects.github.io/README.md

 Here's a sneak-peak at some of our projects.

-(**Note**: You may not be access some of the github repos linked to below unless you have been added as a member.)
+(**Note**: You may not be able to access some of the github repos linked to below unless you have been added as a member.
+You can become a member of a repo once you have signed up for that particular course.)

 ### SKYROCK MINI
 * **[Developing Apps with MIT AppInventor2](https://github.com/skyrockprojects/AppInventor2)**: In this project, students read data using Arduino + sensors, store it on cloud and then use APIs to fetch and display the data in an App made with MIT AppInventor2.